 Whether the flaw is with the method of storage, the security protocols or the other protections afforded to facilities, sometimes thieves manage to break through all of these layers, and undertake heists that live long in the popular imagination.
 Here then are just a few of history’s most enduring art heists, and what happened to the people who conducted them.

 Isabella Stewart Gardner Museum heist

 Considered by many to be the biggest art heist in history, the Gardner robbery remains unsolved to this day.
-Occurring in Chicago on St Patrick’s Day, two burglars – believed to be amateur criminals – duped a security guard by posing as police officers, and gained entrance to the museum.
+Occurring in Boston on St Patrick’s Day, two burglars – believed to be amateur criminals – duped a security guard by posing as police officers, and gained entrance to the museum.
 Having handcuffed the guard on false pretences, they then did the same to the other guard on patrol, and set to work.